DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 Physiology or culture do not matter: the paper speaks only about **r** and physical constraints.

-Two energy-optimal behaviours follow:
+Two energy-optimal behaviors follow:

-**Integrators** minimise communication surface, pull mass and data inward, and reach the Bekenstein bound first.
+**Integrators** minimize communication surface, pull mass and data inward, and reach the Bekenstein bound first.
 Collapse or a silent, saturated state follows.

 **Spreaders** send out minimalist probes that replicate but do not maintain global coherence.
 Probes may spread, but without sync, they're disconnected systems - each collapses silently.
 Visible events (launches) are rare and short-lived before economics prohibits them.
 Their beamed signals are sparse and quickly drown in background noise.